Gingko Bioworks, valued at $15B, begins trading today: Here’s how their business works – TechCrunch

 How is Gingko going to make money?

 Ginkgo’s massive valuation seems even starker when you look at its existing revenues.
-SEC documents show that the company pulled in $77 million in revenue in 2020, which increased to about $88 million in the first 6 months of 2021 (per an August investor call) The company has also reported losses: including $126.6 million in December 2020 and $119.3 million in 2019.
+SEC documents show that the company pulled in $77 million in revenue in 2020, which increased to about $88 million in the first six months of 2021 (per an August investor call).
+The company has also reported losses: including $126.6 million in December 2020 and $119.3 million in 2019.

 Gingko is aiming to increase revenue a significant amount in 2021.
 SEC documents initially noted that the company aimed to draw about $150 million in revenue in 2021, but the August earning call updated that total for the year to over $175 million.

-Gingko aims to make money in two ways: first it contracts with manufacturers during the research and development phase (i.e. while the company works out how to manufacture a cell that spits out a certain fragrance, bio-based nylon, or a meatless burger).
-That process happens in Gingko’s “foundry” a massive factory for bioengineering projects.
+Gingko aims to make money in two ways: first it contracts with manufacturers during the research and development phase (i.e. while the company works out how to manufacture a cell that spits out a certain fragrance, bio-based nylon or meatless burger).
+That process happens in Gingko’s “foundry,” a massive factory for bioengineering projects.

 This source of money is already starting to flow.
 Gingko reported $59 million in foundry revenue for 2020, and anticipates $100 million in 2021, per the August investor call.

-This revenue, though, isn’t covering the full costs of Gingko’s operations according to the information shared by the company in SEC documents.
+This revenue, though, isn’t covering the full costs of Gingko’s operations, according to the information shared by the company in SEC documents.
 It is covering an increasing share, though, and as Gingko scales up its platform, costs will come down.
 Based on fees alone, Kelly projects Gingko will break even by 2024 or 2025.

-The second type of revenue comes from royalties, milestone payments, or in some cases equity stakes in the companies that go on to sell products, like fragrances or meatless burgers, made using Gingko’s facilities or know-how.
-It’s this source of income that will make up the vast majority of the company’s future worth according to its expectations.
+The second type of revenue comes from royalties, milestone payments or, in some cases, equity stakes in the companies that go on to sell products, like fragrances or meatless burgers, made using Gingko’s facilities or know-how.
+It’s this source of income that will make up the vast majority of the company’s future worth, according to its expectations.

 Once the product is made and marketed by another company, it requires little to no more work on Gingko’s part — all the company does is collect cash.